ZephyrusLiu/CS520_semester_project/README.md

 ### Yi Ding
 Implemented the subscribing notification functionality.
-Completed half of the final report.
+Completed part of the final report.
 Built server.js, MongoDB database, and connected to Express server.
 Implemented client-side RESTful API calls and fetch for both sync and async calls.
 Dynamited client site website based on MongoDB data for adding info and updating info pages.